Reward Evolution with Graph-of-Thoughts: A Bi-Level Language Model Framework for Reinforcement Learning: METHOD

 \subsubsection{System initialization}

-Component Fig.~\ref{fig:pipeline} (a) enables to connect LLMs to the robotics simulator via the environment abstraction, which will be executed only once from the beginning.
+Component Fig.~\ref{fig:pipeline} (a) enables the connection of LLMs to the robotics simulator via the environment abstraction, which will be executed only once from the beginning.
 This abstraction encompasses the observation and action spaces, a detailed task description including all relevant objects, initial reward functions, and a set of callable Python APIs.
-These APIs provide access to essential environment information, such as the robot's position, object poses, collision detection, etc. Following RoboGen, we also feed the decomposed substeps of the task, with each substep labeled as either \textit{primitive} or \textit{reward}.
-Primitive substeps are executed directly via motion planning, while reward substeps require RL training.
-For the purposes of this framework, all primitive substeps are assumed to be executed successfully, allowing the focus to remain on refining reward substeps through LLM-guided reasoning.
+These APIs provide access to essential environment information, such as the robot's position, object poses, collision detection, etc. Following the principles of task decomposition in RoboGen~\cite{wang2023robogen}, RE-GoT employs the LLM to categorize each substep as either \textit{primitive} or \textit{reward} according to its control complexity and analytical solvability.
+Primitive substeps are defined as motions with low contact complexity, which can be reliably executed via motion planning with simulator APIs.
+In contrast, reward substeps are designated for stages involving high-dimensional physical interactions where analytical modeling is infeasible and reinforcement learning is required to acquire adaptive policies.